 Festa di Santa Reparata – On October 8, this festival celebrates the co-patron saints of Florence, Santa Reparata and San Giovanni Battista.
 A procession takes place with participants donning medieval dress, traveling from Piazza di Parte Guelfa to the saint’s crypt under the Duomo.

-Fiera di San Luca – For nine days in mid-October, one of the oldest cattle fairs takes place in Impruneta.
+Fiera di San Luca – For 9 days in mid-October, one of the oldest cattle fairs takes place in Impruneta.
 It’s been held here since the Middle Ages, when shepherds and merchants would meet to buy and sell livestock as well as related products like wool and cheese.
 It includes traditional games, rides, markets, local produce, and more.
-October 12-20, 2019.

 PIC Festival – Festa PIC (which stands for picante, aka spicy hot), takes place in the city center of Camaiore on the Tuscan coast.
-The exhibition features a wide variety of chili peppers from around the world, along with other foods, music, and shows, held over the third weekend in October, October 19-20 in 2019.
+The exhibition features a wide variety of chili peppers from around the world, along with other foods, music, and shows, held over the third weekend in October.

 Tuscany in November

 All Saints Day – All Saints Day is a national holiday celebrated on November 1 each year.
 Locals throughout Tuscany and all of Italy take the day to visit graves of their loved ones.